 - Dinner at the private home of Oktyabr Dospanov

 We take an early morning flight to Nukus, the remote capital of the Autonomous Republic of Karakalpakstan, Uzbekistan’s westernmost region.
 Home to the Kara-Kalpak nation – a people closely related by language and culture to the Kazakhs – most Kara-Kalpaks lived in small villages of extended families prior to the Bolshevik takeover in 1921.
 These settlements clustered along Khorezm’s vital irrigation canals – some of which date back millennia.
 Traditional Kara-Kalpak housing was the yurt, or a reed wickerwork frame house with clay walls and flat roof.
-During the 20th century, yurts were mostly abandoned and contemporary Kara-Kalpak villages are brick houses with big windows, wooden floors, electricity, water, natural gas and sewerage: a solid legacy of Soviet modernization.
-Yurts can still be found in villagers gardens however, where they are used for family meals and sleeping in the scorching summes.
+During the 20th century, yurts were mostly abandoned and contemporary Kara-Kalpak villages are brick houses with big windows, wooden floors, electricity, water, natural gas and sewerage: a solid legacy of Soviet modernisation.
+Yurts can still be found in villagers’ gardens, however, where they are used for family meals and sleeping in the scorching summers.

 Traditional Kara-Kalpak clothing is very colourful, especially women’s headgear and head coverings.
 Contemporary style is, for the most part, European with traditional dress preserved in motifs on modern women’s short skirts, with only the very elderly wearing truly traditional clothing.
 The Kara-Kalpak people are the inheritors of unique traditions in woodcarving, leather working, textile weaving and embroidery; beautiful examples of which we see in the Savitsky Museum.
 Traditional Kara-Kalpak textile production includes yurt making and decoration, clothing, carpet and rug weaving, with loom-work incorporating soft brown shades, delicate purples and splashes of green and yellow.